 Brooklyn, NY 11211

-Race Day, August 20 from 7AM until 8:30AM:
+Race Day, August 6, from 7:30AM until 9AM:

-East River State Park in Williamsburg
+Marsha P. Johnson State Park on Kent Avenue in Williamsburg

 Brooklyn, NY 11211

 Yes.
 Life happens.
 A proxy will be allowed to pick up your packet for you.
 The proxy MUST HAVE a copy of your license and a copy of your race entry confirmation.
 Please don’t make us turn you away.
+It gets awkward.

 No. Bibs are not transferable.